Secondary school & IB-Diploma

-The School of Tomorrow (SOT) secondary and gymnasium programs combine German-English bilingual education with the benefits of small classes and personalized attention.
-Students learn primarily through real-world projects, supported by individual coaching that helps them translate academic knowledge into practical competencies such as problem-solving, collaboration, self-management, and effective study habits.
+Our secondary school & IB-Diploma programs combine German-English bilingual education with the benefits of small class sizes and personalized attention.
+Students learn primarily through real-world projects and are supported by individualized coaching to translate academic knowledge into practical skills—including problem-solving, collaboration, self-management, and effective learning strategies.

 From our centrally located campus in Zurich, we prepare students for both Swiss and international educational pathways.
 After completing secondary school, students can seamlessly transition into our International Baccalaureate Diploma Programme (IBDP) or flexibly transfer to public Swiss educational pathways, including completing Sek A, transferring to gymnasium pursuing basic vocational training (EFZ/EBA with optional BMS).